Criminal Defense in Billings, MT

 If you do not follow the precise instructions a judge gives you, the judge may revoke your probation.
 This typically results in incarceration.
 Furthermore, depending on the nature of your violation, you may receive an additional sentence beyond your initial one.

 The Montana Secretary of State provides the expectations and requirements that apply to a Montana resident that is serving a probationary period.
-You’ll be assigned a probation officer, and be expected to meet with that officer on a regular basis.
+You’ll be assigned a probation officer, and be expected to meet with that officer regularly.
 You may also be expected to maintain employment, refrain from leaving the jurisdiction of the state, and attend psychiatric or substance abuse counseling if the judge deems it necessary.
 Violating these terms can have serious consequences.
 You may have to come before a judge at the James F. Battin Federal Courthouse.
 If the judge rules against you, you can face jail time, extra fines, or the reinstatement of your original sentence.

 Typically, a probation officer manages your probation.
 This officer monitors your progress and compliance.
 He or she also files periodic reports with the court.
 Accordingly, if you do not comply with the terms of your probation, the judge is apt to know.
-Then he or she may then revoke your probation and send you to jail.
+Then he or she may revoke your probation and send you to jail.
 A Billings, Montana criminal defense attorney can help you with probation violations.

 Parole